Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 The following concepts are important

-### Solution Components
+### Authorization Components

 The authorization capabilities are provided by the following solution components

-* PAP - Policy Administration Point : Where the authorization policies are defined
+* PAP - Policy Administration Point: Where the authorization policies are defined
-* PDP - Policy Decision Point :  Where the authorization request is evaluted
+* PDP - Policy Decision Point:  Where the authorization request is evaluted
 * PEP - Policy Enforcement Point: The component making sure the user/system is authorized before accessing resources
 * PIP - Policy Information Point: Components giving information to PDP about resources and subjects
 * PRP - Policy Retrieval Point:  Where the PDP can find the correct policy to use for a request
-* Context Handler - Component adding context information to the decision request so PDP can evaulate a decision request correctly.
+* Context Handler - Component adding context information to the decision request so PDP can evaluate a decision request correctly.

 These components are described in detail under [solution components](/teknologi/altinnstudio/architecture/components/application/solution/altinn-platform/authorization/)

 ### Rights

-In Altinn Apps/Platform a right is a permission to perform an action on a given resource.
+In Altinn Apps/Platform a right is permission to perform an action on a given resource.
-The action can be one of some predefined option like read, write and sign but can also be any other action defined on a custom api in the apps.
+The action can be one of some predefined options like read, write and sign but can also be any other action defined on a custom api in the apps.
-The resource is typical an app instance or part of it where data belongs to a given party (person or organisation).
+The resource is typical an app instance or part of it where data belongs to a given party (person or organization).

 A user or system gets a right based on rules that describes permissions based on being a specific user or having a specific role.

 ### Policy

 A policy defines one or many rules for a given set of resources.
-This policy is described as a XACML 3.0 Policy document.
+This policy is described as an XACML 3.0 Policy document.

 #### Rule

-A authorization rule in Altinn Platform defines who has been given the right to perform actions on a given resource.
+An authorization rule in the Altinn Platform defines who has been given the right to perform actions on a given resource.
-A rule consist of 5 elements
+A rule consists of 5 elements

 ##### Resource

 This describe which resource the rule applies for.
 Altinn Apps currently support the following resource types in rules.

-* Org - Unique identifier of the organisation responsible for the app.
+* Org - Unique identifier of the organization responsible for the app.
-* App - Application identifier which is unique within an organisation.
+* App - Application identifier which is unique within an organization.
-* Task - A specific task in the process defined for a app
+* Task - A specific task in the process defined for an app
+* Appresource - A resource for a instance/app that is not mapped to a task.
+Example: events

 Some of the resourcetypes is meant to be used in combination.
-As an exemple you can have been given the right for an app for a given reportee
+As an exemple, you can have been given the right for an app for a given reportee

 ##### Subject

-The subject in a authorization rule identifies who the rules applies for.
+The subject in an authorization rule identifies who the rules applies for.
 In Altinn Apps/Platform the resource can be the following.

 * RoleType
 * org

+When delegating is supported this would be expanded with

+* userid
+* partyid
+* keyroleforpartyid

 ##### Action

-The Action part of the rule define what type of action that the subject can perform on the resource.
+The Action part of the rule defines what type of action that the subject can perform on the resource.

-Currently the actions relevant for Altinn Apps and Altinn Platform is listed below.
+Currently, the actions relevant for Altinn Apps and Altinn Platform is listed below.
 This list will increase over time.

 * Read
 * Write
 * Sign
 * Confirm
+* Delete

 ##### Condition